-- (ii) Back-propagation is slow.
+- need to be addressed for a successful neural network implementation.
+We will discuss these issues in Chapter 6. - (ii) Back-propagation is slow.
 As shown in the equations, updating the network parameters requires a considerable number of multiplications.
 For real-world neural networks that contain millions of parameters this becomes a significant part of the training runtime.
-In the next chapters we will discuss multiple strategies for speeding up the training process such as batching multiple training examples and multiple operationes together (e.g., updating all bias terms in a layer with a single vector operation rather than several scalar updates as in the equations).
+In the next chapters we will discuss multiple strategies for speeding up the training process such as batching multiple training examples and multiple operations together (e.g., updating all bias terms in a layer with a single vector operation rather than several scalar updates as in the equations).
 When these tensor operations are moved onto a graphics processing unit (GPU), which has hardware support for parallel tensor operations, they can be executed much faster. - (iii) Depending on the activation function, its partial derivative with respect to model parameters may be too small, which slows down the learning process.
 This happens because the equations to compute the errors in the network layers (Equations 5.4 and 5.5) both depend on this derivative.
-Multiplying this derivative repeatedly, as required by the recursive process described in the two equations, may have the unintended side effect that some errors will approach zero, which, in turn, means that the network parameters will not be updated in a meaningful way.
+Multiplying this derivative repeatedly, as required by the recursive process described in the two equations, may have the unintended consequence of pushing some errors towards zero, which, in turn, means that the network parameters will not be updated in a meaningful way.
 This phenomenon is commonly called the "vanishing gradient problem."
 Figure 5.5 shows a visualization of this phenomenon for the logistic activation function.
+The softmax function, which generalizes the logistic function to multiclass classification, suffers from the same problem.
 For this reason, other activations that are more robust to this problem are commonly used in deep learning.
 We will discuss some these in Chapter 6.